-At Qumulo, we designed our file system to be hardware-agnostic.
+Qumulo believes in hardware flexibility and we designed our file system to be hardware agnostic.

-Qumulo’s enterprise-grade, fault-tolerant file system runs on a variety of hardware platforms, including Dell, HPE and our own infrastructure (Note: just this week, we introduced the newest addition to our hardware platform options, the C-72T).
+In addition to running on major cloud providers’ platforms, Qumulo’s enterprise grade, fault-tolerant file system runs on a variety of hardware platforms, including Fujitsu, HPE and our own infrastructure.
 But “hardware agnostic” doesn’t mean that we don’t have standards.
 We deliberately and carefully certify specific platforms for customers to use, because we want customers to have a consistently great experience.
 Furthermore, the ease with which we can bring up new certified platforms is remarkable.
 Hardware-agnostic software design leads to ease of feature implementation by creating a clear abstraction layer from the hardware as well as higher confidence in testing.

 Many modern SSDs have the ability to write 4k blocks atomically.
 An SSD with this property will respond to a write request if, and only if, the write has landed persistently on the drive, in the correct location, in the order the write was issued, without any bit errors or other corruption.
 The SSD must do this even in the presence of power failures.
 We test this thoroughly with our own power fault testing and hardware for every SSD model we ship.
 Doing so gives us the confidence to provide hardware atomicity guarantees to the software stack.
 The power fault testing methodology we use for this process is fascinating, and deserving of its own blog post in the future.

 Our core block device architecture is based entirely on this atomic 4k write property.
 The upshot is that we can make atomic changes to data structures that are much larger than 4k by writing lists and trees built out of 4k blocks and atomically swapping the roots to update large amounts of data transactionally.

 Abstracting away the hardware